-Figure 9: Typical ORS Cluster Deployment
+Figure 10: Typical ORS Cluster Deployment

-The figure illustrates a typical cluster deployment, where:
+The figure illustrates a typical cluster deployment, in which:

-- There are several instances of ORS. - Each ORS instance is connected to the same T-Server, Interaction Server, and URS. - Each ORS instance is connected to all Super Node ORS instances. - Each ORS instance is connected to the same persistent storage. - At least one ORS instance has been designated as a Super Node (in this case, two).
+- There are several instances of ORS. - Each ORS instance is connected to the same T-Server, Interaction Server, and URS. - Each ORS instance is connected to all Super Node ORS instances. - Each ORS instance is connected to the same persistent storage. - At least one ORS instance has been designated as a Super Node. - One ORS instance has been configured as a Master Super node (refer to the section "Operational Reporting" on page 133 in Chapter 5).

-To configure clustering in ORS, refer to the section "Configuring ORS Clustering" on page 72 in Chapter 5.
+To configure clustering in ORS, refer to the section "Configuring ORS Clustering" on page 85 in Chapter 5.